Age at First Childbirth and Number of Childbirths

 The chance of having such genetic damage goes up with age.
 This may help explain why women who have their first child at a later age have a higher risk of breast cancer than women who have their first child at a younger age.

-In general, the more childbirths a woman has had, the lower her risk of breast cancer tends to be [6-11,18].
+In general, the more times women have given birth, the lower the risk of breast cancer tends to be [6-10,17].
 After the first child, each childbirth is linked to a small, additional decreased risk.

 Spacing of births

-In terms of lowering the risk of breast cancer, women whose childbirths are spaced close together may get more benefit than women whose childbirths are spaced far apart .
-The exact reasons for this are unclear, but may be related to changes in breast cells that occur during pregnancy.
+Among women who have given birth, those whose childbirths were spaced close together may have a lower risk of breast cancer than those whose childbirths were spaced far apart .
+The reasons for this are unclear but may be related to changes in breast cells that occur during pregnancy.

 Never giving birth

-Women who never give birth have a slightly higher risk of breast cancer compared to women who have had more than one childbirth .
+Women who never give birth have a slightly higher risk of breast cancer compared to women who’ve had more than one childbirth .

-However, women over age 35 who give birth only once and are older than 35 at the time have a slightly higher lifetime risk of breast cancer compared to women who never give birth .
+However, women who give birth only once and are older than 35 at the time have a slightly higher risk of breast cancer compared to women who never give birth .